API-AutoFlow/Documentations/docs/tutorial-video/course-basics/lesson-databases.md

 2 min read · 6 min video
 <h1 style="margin-top:0">Lesson 6: Learn How to Work with Databases</h1>

-Now with a good understanding of `iteration`, you can start working with the database.
+Now with a good understanding of [iteration](/docs/internal-actions/iteration/), you can start working with the database.
 A database returns a list of records in an array format.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u4B_KeqIrY4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>